Could This Be Skin Cancer?

 March 6, 2013

-As a dermatologist in Lake Mary Fl, I know that living here tends to put residents of the Sunshine State at a higher risk for developing cancerous skin lesions.
+I know that living here tends to put residents of the Sunshine State at a higher risk for developing cancerous skin lesions.
 And with the month of May marking the beginning of Skin Cancer Awareness Month, now is the time to educate yourself about the various types of skin cancer.

 The three most common types of skin cancer are basal cell carcinoma, squamous cell carcinoma and melanoma.
 Basal and squamous cell carcinomas are typically locally destructive lesions while melanoma has the potential to metastasize, or spread, to other organs in the body.
 Cancerous lesions commonly occur on sun exposed areas of the body but they can occur anywhere on the body.